aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ### Challenge

-In the directory `code/workspace/understanding-changesets`, open the template file named `changeset-challenge.yaml`.
-Note the logical ID of the S3 bucket is `NewS3Bucket` instead of `MyS3Bucket`, and there is a new [Amazon SQS queue resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html) (`MySqsQueue`).
+Open, in your favorite text editor, the template file named `changeset-challenge.yaml`, that you can find in the `code/workspace/understanding-changesets` directory.
+This file is a modified version of the `bucket.yaml` template you used earlier: note the logical ID of the Amazon S3 bucket resource, that is `NewS3Bucket` instead of `MyS3Bucket`.
+Note that there is also a new resource described in the template: an [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) (SQS) [queue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html), with the `MySqsQueue` logical ID.

 What do you think will happen if you create a new change set for the stack changesets-workshop using the `changeset-challenge.yaml` file?
 How many resources will be added?
 Will any resource be removed?
 Will you be able to get the physical ID of the SQS queue from the **JSON changes** of the change set?